dhicks11/project-2-dhicks11/README.md

 - Additional character classes beyond the three required
 - More weapon types with different properties
 - Enhanced special abilities with unique effects

+Character Abilities Showcase

+Course: COMP 163 – Project 2
+Author: Daylen Hicks
+Date: 11/11/2025
+AI Assistance: Guidance from ChatGPT on OOP concepts, inheritance, method overriding, and class structure.
+All code implementation, testing, and decisions completed by the student.

+Project Overview

+This project demonstrates the use of Object-Oriented Programming (OOP) in Python by creating a small game-like system where different characters can attack and use special abilities.
+The project showcases:

+Class inheritance: Base Character class, extended by Player, Warrior, Mage, and Rogue.

+Method overriding: Subclasses have customized attack() methods.

+Polymorphism: Same method call behaves differently for each character type.

+Composition: Characters can possess Weapon objects to enhance their attacks.

+Encapsulation: Character stats and abilities are organized into class attributes and methods.

+Classes
+Character

+Base class for all characters.
+Stores common attributes like name, health, strength, and magic.
+Provides:

+attack(target) – basic attack using strength.

+take_damage(damage) – reduces health but never below 0.

+display_stats() – prints character stats.

+Player

+Inherits from Character.
+Adds:

+character_class, level, experience.

+Overrides display_stats() to show extra info.

+Warrior

+High health and strength, low magic.

+Special ability: power_strike(target) – deals extra damage.

+Mage

+Low health and strength, high magic.

+Special ability: fireball(target) – magical attack using magic stat.

+Rogue

+Medium health, strength, and magic.

+Special ability: sneak_attack(target) – guaranteed critical hit.

+Normal attacks have a chance for critical hits.

+Weapon

+Represents a weapon a character can use (composition).

+Attributes: name and damage_bonus.

+Method: display_info() – shows weapon details.

+Battle System

+The provided SimpleBattle class allows two characters to fight.

+Demonstrates polymorphism by calling attack() on different character types.

+Displays starting stats, attacks, and final results.

+Note: This class is not modified; it’s only used for testing.

+How to Run

+Make sure Python 3.x is installed.

+Run the script in your terminal or IDE:

+python project2_characters.py

+To test different characters and abilities:

+warrior = Warrior("Sir Galahad")
+mage = Mage("Merlin")
+rogue = Rogue("Robin Hood")

+warrior.display_stats()
+mage.display_stats()
+rogue.display_stats()

+# Test attacks
+dummy = Character("Target Dummy", 100, 0, 0)
+warrior.attack(dummy)
+mage.attack(dummy)
+rogue.attack(dummy)

+# Test special abilities
+warrior.power_strike(dummy)
+mage.fireball(dummy)
+rogue.sneak_attack(dummy)

+# Test battle system
+battle = SimpleBattle(warrior, mage)
+battle.fight()

+Key Concepts Learned

+Designing a class hierarchy and using inheritance.

+Implementing polymorphism and method overriding.

+Using composition for objects like weapons.

+Writing modular, reusable, and maintainable code.

+Testing OOP concepts in a simulated battle system.

+Notes

+All code was written and tested by the student.

+AI assistance was limited to guidance on structure and concepts, not writing code.

+The project can be extended with additional character classes, abilities, or battle mechanics.